panoply/syncify/readme.md

 YOUR-SHOP-NAME_API_SECRET = 'abcdefghijklmnopqrstuvwz'
 ```

-### Using a `rc` file
+### Using a `.syncifyrc` file

 If you do not wish to use an `.env` file you can store API credentials within a `.syncifyrc` or `.syncifyrc.json` file.
 When using this approach it is important that the file is added to `.gitignore` and never committed to a public repository.
-The `.syncifyrc` file expects credentials be supplied as _array_ list and depending on your authorization method, each item uses one of following structures:
+The `.syncifyrc` file expects credentials be supplied as array list and depending on your authorization method, each item should use one of following structures:

 Using an **API Access Token**